Me & My Brothers: Main characters

 The eldest brother of the family.
 He's a 25-year-old romance novelist who likes to dress in women's clothing.
 He claims his feminine side to be because of his job requires a woman and he tries to think of how they would feel in situations.
 He seems the most closest and cuddliest when it comes to his little sister.
 He is overprotective of her.
 He doesn't like cats.
-In volume 7, Masashi is confessed by Sakura which causes huge commotions and troubles in the family.
+In volume 7, Sakura confesses her feelings to Masashi, which causes huge commotions and troubles in the family.
 Masashi's first love was Fumiko-san who is Sakura-chan's mother.